Updated: Mar 25

-*Please check all specicif precautions before using herbs and essential oils.
+*Please check all specific precautions before using herbs and essential oils.

-While doing an internal cleanse essential oils are encouraged to be used in several applications such as: topical blends, baths or as a shower salt scrub.
+While doing an internal cleanse, essential oils are encouraged to be used in several applications such as topical blends, baths, or shower salt scrub.

 Enjoy a happy and healthy springtime!

-**Please note the information in this article is presented for educational purposes only and should not be construed as medical advice.
+**Please note that this article's information is presented for educational purposes only and should not be construed as medical advice.
 Cleansing during pregnancy or for children is not recommended.
 See a qualified health care provider for any acute or chronic condition requiring medical assistance.

 Haas, Elson M., M.D., The Detox Diet, Berkeley, CA, Celestial Arts Publishing, 1996, p.
 31.

 Sage Press PDF File, Technical Data Report for Chanca Piedra: http://www.rain-tree.com/chanca-techreport.pdf

 Willmont, Dennis, Aromatherapy with Chinese Medicine, Marshfield, MA, Willmountain Press, 2003, p.
 264-265.